dgzlopes/prototype/README.md

   - Clean up the example, and add docs.
 - Add support for the rest of xDS configs.
 - Add support for "original/static" envoy configs.
+- Re-check the things that we don't have flags for (hardcoded stuff)
 - Add support to apply a config to all the services with the same tag?
   - Maybe we can merge this config with the existing ones?
 That would be cool.
 Merging resources.
 Merge command?
 - Autodetect resource type from the file and be able to mix multiple resources on the same file (of diff types).